ma-xu/hpc_yolo3/README.md

    3 modifications on this command.

-6. remove all files in 'Images/results' and 'Images/outputs'.
+6. You can have a look at Images folder, which includes 3 subfoloder.

+       images: the coolected image data.

+       outputs: the detected labels, confidence, coordinate

+       results: resulted detection images.

+7. Remove all files in this three folders.
+Do not delete the folders.
    ```
     rm Images/results/*
     rm Images/outputs/*
+    rm Images/images/*
    ```

    Test 'run_test.sh' by
    ```
    sbatch run_test.sh